arosca/generator-react-spa/README.md

 ### React

-A javascript library for building user interfaces
+A javascript library for building user interfaces.

 ### Flux